knowrob/knowrob/README.md

 # Check the mongodb version
 mongod --version
 # If below 4.2, an update is needed.
-# Updating the mongodb requires either wiping all existing DBs or dumping/restoring them (latter is not covered here).
+# Updating the mongodb requires either wiping all existing DBs or dumping/restoring them.
-# Newer versions are not compatible with old DBs and wouldn't even allow the mongodb service to start.
+# Newer versions are not compatible with old DBs and wouldn't even allow the mongodb service to start
 # Therefore, if you want to keep old DBs, store them BEFORE upgading mongodb.
 # The following procedure reinstalls mongodb completely with the desired version.
 # All previous deps, settings, DBs of mongodb will be lost!